octobercms/docs/3.x/extend/forms/form-controller.md

 The `Backend\Behaviors\FormController` class is a controller behavior used for easily adding form functionality to a backend page.
 The behavior provides three pages called Create, Update and Preview.
 The Preview page is a read-only version of the Update page.
 When you use the form behavior you don't need to define the `create`, `update` and `preview` actions in the controller - the behavior does it for you.
 However you should provide the corresponding view files.

 Form behavior depends on form [field definitions](../../element/definitions.md) and a [model class](../database/model.md).
 In order to use the form behavior you should add it to the `$implement` property of the controller class.
-Also, the `$formConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.
+Also, the `$formConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior properties.

 ```php
 namespace Acme\Blog\Controllers;